orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Runtime/Traversal

 - Version Control
+	- General notion of merges cross the "OS", if highly customized, more chance of having to merge stuff.
+What stuff can be partially merged, what stuff cancels the "whole" update?
 - History/causal graph and other mapping like a branchial graph
 	- Can have a history, but no current value
 - Theorem Proving System